UFO sightings in Sweden

 This is a list of alleged sightings of unidentified flying objects or UFOs in Sweden.

 1944

-A Swedish man claims that he as a schoolboy in 1944 or 1945 together with a friend had a close encounter with a saucer-like object flying about only 5-10 metres above the ground near a small village in Östergötland.
-The object was described as silver-coloured and making a whizzing sound.
-It briefly stood still before moving on to above a hilltop were it again stood still before lowering down close to the ground.
-After the object had elevated and disappeared the witnesses examined the place at the hilltop and found the place was burned and still glowing with ember.
+A Swedish man claims that when he was a schoolboy in 1944 or 1945, he and a friend witnessed a saucer-like object flying about only 5–10 m above the ground near a small village in Östergötland.
+The object was described as silver-coloured and producing a whizzing sound.
+It briefly stood still before flying above a hilltop where it again hovered motionless.
+It was at this point the object descended close to the ground.
+After the object subsequently ascended and disappeared, the witnesses examined the area of the hilltop where the event had occurred and found that it was burned and still glowing with embers.